 Vredenburg Travel Fund

-You can apply your engineering, technology, and applied science skills and training in an international setting with a project through the Vredenburg Travel Fund!
+You can apply your engineering, technology, or applied science skills and training in an international setting with a project through the Vredenburg Travel Fund!

 About

-Current engineering sophomores and juniors may apply for the Vredenburg Travel Fund by proposing an international experience in the form of research, an internship (paid or unpaid), or a service project.
+Current engineering sophomores and juniors may apply for the Vredenburg Travel Fund by proposing a 7 to 10 week international experience in the form of research, an internship (paid or unpaid), or a service project.
+Independent research projects are highly encouraged.
+Recipients of the Vredenburg Travel Fund will participate in a summer course, Life Design Summer Experience Practicum (LDSEP), offered by the Life Design Lab during their summer of funding.
+The fall after returning from their summer abroad, recipients prepare and present their experiences during a public poster session.

-Projects can be funded to a maximum of $8,000; the typical range of the Vredenburg Travel Fund is between $5,000 and $7,500, depending on the location of the experience.
-The Fund covers airfare, housing, food, and other reasonable expenses associated with the international experience.
-Financial need will not be a factor in the selection of the recipients and funding of the proposals.
-However, students with demonstrated financial need may be eligible for an additional stipend upon return.
+Projects can be funded to a maximum of $10,000; the typical range of the Vredenburg Travel Fund is between $5,000 and $8,000, depending on the location of the experience, additional funding sources, and other associated costs.
+The Fund prioritizes airfare, housing, food, and other reasonable expenses associated with the international experience.
+Financial need will not be a factor in the selection of the recipients and funding of the proposals, however, Vredenburg funding may impact a student’s financial aid package.
+Students with demonstrated financial need may be eligible for an additional stipend upon return.

 The Vredenburg Travel Fund does not cover traditional “study abroad” experiences.
 A research opportunity, internship, or service project proposal is required in order to apply.